stephan271c/in-context-recall/README.md

 This is a PyTorch-based sandbox for in-context recall and meta-optimization experiments.
+For a background discussion on this topic, see [this](https://stephan271c.github.io/blog/2025/Test-Time-Regression/) blog post.

 ## Requirements
 - Python 3.10+ (system Python or pyenv)